 - The APH Tactile Graphic Image Library contains downloadable tactile graphics.
 One category of images is devoted to music and includes images of musical instruments.
 Check out our Access Academy webinar, Explore and Use the Tactile Graphic Image Library, to learn more about this resource.

 - The National Library Service for the Blind and Print Disabled offers braille and large print musical scores, recorded instructional materials, and recorded materials about music and musicians.
-These materials can be shipped to you, and some digital audio and ebraille materials are available for download over the Internet.
+These materials can be shipped to you, and some digital audio and ebraille materials are available for download.
 Go to the NLS website for more information, and discover how you can access these materials.

-- The APH Louis Database also contains music books for people who are blind and visually impaired.
+- The APH Louis Database also contains music books for people who are blind or low vision.

-- Another organization, known as the Amber Trust, provides musical opportunities for children who are blind and visually impaired and who have other disabilities through Music Awards and Music Services.
+- Another organization, known as the Amber Trust, provides musical opportunities for children who are blind or low vision and children who have other disabilities through Music Awards and Music Services.

-- Dancing Dots helps people who are blind and visually impaired read, write, and record their music by providing technology, educational resources, and training.
+- Dancing Dots helps people who are blind or low vision read, write, and record music by providing technology, educational resources, and training.

-- Sing along with these braille literacy songs or use them as inspiration to come up with your own!
+- Sing along to these braille literacy songs or use them as inspiration to come up with your own!

 Music Lessons from APH